jasonsbarr/how-to-think-like-a-programmer/manuscript/06-project-game.md

-# Project: A Number Guessing Game
+# Project: A Text-Based Adventure Game